stenkaal/stenkaal/README.md

 ## Welcome!

 My name is Sten and am a certified upper secondary engineer ([Gymnasieingejör](https://utbildningsguiden.skolverket.se/gymnasieskolan/gymnasieskolans-program/gymnasieingenjor)).
-This means that I have qualifications in things like plan, carry out and assess an IT project, communicate technology and technical solutions and much more.
+This means that I have qualifications in planning, carrying out and assessing IT projects, ability to communicate technology and technical solutions, among other things.

 This page is ment to present my projects that I am working on, aswell as show how I made them and show my programming skills.